-Within the first six months of 2019, distracted driving was the cause of nine fatal accidents.
-While drunk driving and speeding still cause more fatalities, cell phones are not far behind.
-According to the Department of Public Safety, cell phones are the fastest-growing distraction to drivers.
+According to the Minnesota Department of Public Safety, cell phones are the fastest-growing distraction to drivers.
 The National Safety Council reports that one out of every four accidents in the United States is the result of texting and driving.

 Chapter 11, H.F.
 50 states that your phone cannot be in your hand while driving.
 However, “one-touch functions” are still allowed as long as the phone is accessed without holding it, typing or scrolling.
 Since drivers shouldn’t have anything in their hands, it will be easier for law enforcement officials to detect if someone is violating the law.

 You can still use your phone while driving to make calls, text, play music and get directions.
 However, you can only do this through voice commands or single-touch activation.
 Permanently-mounted GPS devices are also considered acceptable.
 In the case of emergency calls and reporting hazardous road conditions, drivers may still use their handheld device.

 The state of Minnesota already bans texting, emailing or web browsing while driving.
 Under the Hands-Free Law, drivers may send texts or emails as long as their phone is in hands-free or voice-activated mode.
 If your phone does not have this technology, then you cannot use it for any of these functions.
 The bottom line is that your phone cannot be in your hand while you’re operating a motor vehicle.